ralph089/nagios_check_paloalto/docs/usage.rst

     Debug:
-      -v, --verbose         increase output verbosity (use up to 3 times)
+      -v, --verbose         increase output verbosity (use up to 3 times) -t TIMEOUT, --timeout TIMEOUT
+                            abort check execution after so many seconds (use 0 for no timeout)

+    Info:
+      --version             show program's version number and exit

 To check your Palo Alto Firewall, there are several commands available.